microsoft/CorrelationVector-Go/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# General feedback and discussions?
+Please start a discussion on the [Home repo issue tracker](https://github.com/Microsoft/CorrelationVector-Go/issues)